isomerpages/pmo-nptd/_our-population/Population Trends/overview.md

 There were 30,429 citizen births in 2022, 4 per cent fewer than the 31,713 citizen births in 2021 (Chart 6).
 The annual average number of births in the last five years (31,800) was also lower than that in the preceding five years (32,700).

-*Chart 6 – Citizen births, 2011 - 2022*
+*Chart 6 – Citizen births, 2012 - 2022*
 ![](/images/population-trends/chart%206%20citizen%20births%202012%20to%202022.png)
 *Source: Immigration &amp; Checkpoints Authority*
 <br>*The figures are based on the full calendar year (January to December).*

 The resident Total Fertility Rate (TFR), which has generally been declining over the past few decades, reached a historic low of 1.04 in 2022.
 The decline in 2022 coincided with the year of the Tiger in the Lunar calendar, which is generally associated with lower births among the Chinese.

-These figures are from the annual Population in Brief 2023 publication, which provides key updates and trends on Singapore’s population.

-These figures are from the annual [Population in Brief](/media-centre/publications/population-in-brief) publication, which provides key updates and trends on Singapore’s population.
+These figures are from the annual [Population in Brief 2023](/media-centre/publications/population-in-brief) publication, which provides key updates and trends on Singapore’s population.